What exactly is immunotherapy?

 How are stem cells administered?

-For treatment of tendon, bone, and joint injuries, MSC can be directly injected using a needle.
+For treatment of tendon, bone, and joint injuries, the MSC can be directly injected using a needle.
 For systemic diseases such as asthma, inflammatory bowel disease, or kidney disease, the stem cells are administered intravenously.
 For treatment of liver disease, the stem cells are administered into the spleen.

 Is stem cell therapy expensive?

 At present, most stem cell studies are done under the auspices of clinical trials at academic medical centers.
 In some cases, the clinical trials will be partially or completely funded by study sponsors.
-However, in other cases the clinical trials may not be fully funded and will require clients to pay for treatment costs.
-A few commercial companies provide stem cells for treatment, and these stem cell treatments are typically expensive.
+However, in other cases the clinical trials may not be fully funded and will require clients to front the study costs.
+A few commercial companies provide stem cells for treatment, and these stem cell treatments are typically very expensive.